Sports business Sports tech AI inside sport Thursdays, free

 Read full evaluation →

-• Evidence Quality — is this built for how sports agencies actually operate, or is it general business software adapted after the fact?
+• Evidence Quality: is this built for how the business of sport actually works, or general business software adapted after the fact?

-• Safety / Certification — is this a legitimate, established platform for handling sensitive client, contract, and compliance data?
+• Safety and Certification: is this a legitimate, established platform for handling sensitive contract, client, and compliance data?

-• Practicality — can an agent actually implement this without a dedicated ops team?
+• Practicality: can you implement it and stick with it without a dedicated ops team?

 Frequently Asked Questions

-Is AI actually useful for sports agents, or is it a novelty?
+Is AI actually useful here, or is it a novelty?

-For correspondence drafting, contract summarization, and research specifically, agents using AI are operating at a meaningfully different throughput level than those who aren't.
-It's a genuine productivity tool for those specific tasks, not a replacement for legal or professional judgment.
+For drafting correspondence, summarizing contracts, and research, the people using AI are working at a genuinely different pace than those who aren't.
+It's a real productivity tool for those tasks, not a replacement for legal or professional judgment.

-Do sports agents need a dedicated e-signature platform?
+Do you really need a dedicated e-signature platform?

-Yes — any agent not using e-signature for client agreements, representation agreements, and correspondence is adding friction to every transaction.
-This is infrastructure, not innovation, but the other side of the table is already using it.
+Yes.
+Anyone handling contracts and agreements without e-signature is adding friction to every deal.
+This is infrastructure, not innovation, and the other side of the table is already using it.